WELCOME TO

 EFT is a research-based, attachment-informed model that helps people build more secure, resilient, and emotionally connected relationships—with others and with themselves.

 Whether practiced as EFIT (Emotionally Focused Individual Therapy), EFCT (Emotionally Focused Couples Therapy), or EFFT (Emotionally Focused Family Therapy), EFT centers on understanding emotional patterns, providing a robust framework for understanding love, softening protective strategies, and creating safer, more secure bonds with others and the self.
-And because attachment is universal to the human experience, EFT is applicable for all relationships and all humans—monogamous, polyamorous, queer, straight, neurodivergent, and neurotypical alike.

 Supporting Trans and Queer Folx: Tips for Everyday Allyship